Application registration using OAuth 2.0

 https://abc.fotoware.cloud

-• The host name MUST be the name of a domain that you own and control.
+- The host name MUST be the domain name you own and manage.

 For security reasons, it is strongly recommended to use HTTPS redirection URLs only.
 The application SHOULD have a valid CA certificate.
 Although OAuth 2.0 provides additional measures for preventing interception of authorization codes and access tokens, HTTPS and host verification helps ensure that the endpoint URI is controlled by the application.